jvde-github/AIS-catcher/README.md

 ```
 AIS-catcher -gm LNA auto VGA 12 MIXER 12
 ```
 More guidance on setting the gain model and levels can be obtained from the reference.
-Please note that for now the settings are case sensitive.
+Please note that for now the settings on the command line are case sensitive.

 ## Multiple receiver models